Momento della ratifica dell'Accordo di Parigi (Paris Agreement), Conferenza di Parigi, 2015

 The second measure, called the Paris Committee on Capacity Building (PCCB), has the goal of analysing capacity-building issues and providing technical assistance and recommendations to any countries in need of support.

 Finally, Article 14 of the Agreement establishes the creation of the Global Stocktake (GST).
 This is a monitoring system which will assess collective progress at the global level towards the Agreement’s objectives and implementation of its measures.
 Similar to NDCs, the GST will be submitted every five years starting from 2023.
-This means the first one will be evaluated at COP28 in Dubai.
+This means the first one was evaluated at COP28 in Dubai.

 The guidelines for the implementation of the Agreement are outlined in the Paris Rulebook, signed by the Parties to the COP24 in Katowice, Poland.